Startups in Silicon Gorge

 What makes Silicon Gorge Startup hub?

-It has embraced innovation and been handsomely rewarded with industry support and, as a result, overwhelming success within the tech and digital arena.
-The region has a very mature tech ecosystem, which plays an important role in the economy of the region as a whole.
+Bristol has embraced innovation and handsomely rewarded with industry support and overwhelming success within the tech and digital arena.
+The region has a very mature tech ecosystem, which plays an important role in the region’s economy.

 Indeed, the digital tech sector was responsible for a turnover of over £7.9 billion in 2017 alone.
 Per person, Bristol has the highest digital turnover in the UK at £320,000.
-As we have seen, community is at the heart of such projects, something which Bristol can strongly demonstrate throughout its rich and diverse culture as well as its business practice.
+The community is at the heart of such projects, which Bristol can strongly demonstrate through its rich and diverse culture.